 To state a FCA claim, plaintiffs must sufficiently allege the defendants knowingly presented a false or fraudulent claim; knowingly made or used a false record or statement to get a fraudulent claim paid; or knowingly made or used a false record or statement to decrease their obligation to pay the Government.
-The theory of plaintiffs' lawsuit is that the defendants violated the FCA because they were not entitled to any remuneration for the services they rendered to NIST since NIST ultimately failed to conclude, consistent with plaintiffs' hypothesis, that the Twin Towers was destroyed by the military's directed energy weapons."
+The theory of plaintiffs' lawsuit is that the defendants violated the FCA because they were not entitled to any renumeration for the services they rendered to NIST since NIST ultimately failed to conclude, consistent with plaintiffs' hypothesis, that the Twin Towers was destroyed by the military's directed energy weapons."
 Memorandum Decision pg.
 10.

 Plaintiff simply has not been heard.
-He did not rely on a "personal hypothesis;" and it is improper to refer to his claims as such in that doing so affirmatively rejects the truthfulness of his RFC in the context of a motion to dismiss.
+She did not rely on a "personal hypothesis;"

+and it is improper to refer to her claims as such in that doing so affirmatively rejects the truthfulness of her RFC in the context of a motion to dismiss.
 This is incongruent with motion to dismiss protocol.
-Plaintiff presented a detailed RFC, containing forensic information, to which NIST replied by making certain additional admissions concerning the limited scope of what had been investigated and an attempt to rely on "computer modeling" among other admissions or potential admissions of fraud.
-NIST did not refer to his RFC as "his personal hypothesis" and thus there was absolutely no basis for the court to have done so; especially since, as indicated, for motion to dismiss purposes his claims are to be deemed true.
+Plaintiff presented a detailed RFC, containing forensic information, to which NIST replied by making certain additional admissions concerning its knowledge of the defendants' involvement in the development of DEW.
+NIST did not refer to her RFC as "her personal hypothesis" and thus there was absolutely no basis for the court to have done so; especially since, as indicated, for motion to dismiss purposes her claims are to be deemed true.